jue0nkim/jue0nkim.github.io/_projects/skku_exchange.md

 	</div>
 </div>

-Here’s a natural translation suitable for a public website:
 I took a total of six courses, three of which were major subjects.
 Although they were relatively basic for me, they served as a valuable review of what I had learned in the past.
 Being familiar with the content allowed me to notice **the differences between the higher education systems in Korea and the US.**

 <br>